kanidm/webauthn-rs/README.md

 Webauthn-rs
 ==========

-NOTE: This library has NOT received a proper security review of operations yet!!!
-Help out and review this crate!

 Webauthn is a modern approach to hardware based authentication, consisting of a user with an authenticator device, a browser or client that interacts with the device, and a server that is able to generate challenges and verify the